TheRenegadeCoder/sample-programs/archive/g/groovy/README.md

 # Sample Programs in Groovy

+> [!NOTE]
+> **This page is auto-generated.
+DO NOT EDIT!**

 Welcome to Sample Programs in Groovy!
-To find documentation related to the Groovy code in this repo, look [here.](https://sampleprograms.io/languages/groovy)
+To find documentation related to the Groovy code in this repo, look [here](https://sampleprograms.io/languages/groovy).

 ## Sample Programs List - 9/38 :disappointed: